Keshavamurthi/graphiant-playbooks/README.md

 # Graphiant-Playbooks

 # Define all the Configurations under configs folder.

 Refer the below samples and create one based on the requirement.

-For Example:

-# To define the BGP Peering refer sample_bgp_peering.yaml
+For Example : To define the BGP Peering refer sample_bgp_peering.yaml
-sample_bgp_peering.yaml

 # Import the Edge Class
 from libs.edge import Edge